You can control purchases on an Apple device in a few ways:

 - Tap Continue, then choose "This is My [device]" or "This is My Child's [device]."

 - If you're setting up Screen Time on your child's device, follow the prompts until you get to Parent Passcode and enter a passcode.
 Re-enter the passcode to confirm.
+In iOS 13.4 and later, after you confirm your passcode you'll be asked to enter your Apple ID and password.
+This can be used to reset your Screen Time passcode if you forget it.

 - Tap Content & Privacy Restrictions.
 If asked, enter your passcode, then turn on Content & Privacy.